Why Teradyne Inc. (TER) Stock Could See Much Higher Prices Ahead

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -17.60% loss in the last 1 month and extending the period to 3 months gives it a 1.72%, and is 3.54% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.59% over the week and 5.53% over the month.
+The stock witnessed a -19.33% loss in the last 1 month and extending the period to 3 months gives it a -6.70%, and is -1.31% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.88% over the week and 5.50% over the month.

 Teradyne Inc. (TER) Analyst Forecasts